How to cause rain and thunderstorms. Conspiracies to control weather phenomena. To stop the rain and bad weather

 Wash the earth with a shower,

-So that Ilya the Prophet - and he gets wet.
+So that Elijah the Prophet gets wet too.

 In the name of God the Father, in the name of the Creator.